Sleepy Air Canada pilot thought Venus was a plane

 “When the FO saw the oncoming aircraft, the FO interpreted its position as being above and descending towards them.
 The FO reacted to the perceived imminent collision by pushing forward on the control column,” the report continued.

 The airliner dropped about 400 feet before the captain pulled back on the control column.
-Fourteen passengers and two crew were hurt, and seven needed hospital treatment.
-None were wearing seat belts, even though the seat-belt sign was on.
+Fourteen passengers and two crew were hurt, and seven were taken to hospital in Zurich.
+None were wearing seat belts, even though the seat-belt sign was illuminated.

 The safety board said the crew did not fully understand the risks of tiredness during night flights.